isc-projects/bind9/doc/arm/reference.rst

    If stale answers are enabled, ``max-stale-ttl`` sets the maximum time for which the server retains records past their normal expiry to return them as stale records, when the servers for those records are not reachable.
-The default is 1 week.
+The default is 12 hours.
 The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.

    For stale answers to be returned, they must be enabled, either in the